 Income limits for families with more than eight persons are not included in the printed lists because of space limitations.
-For each person in excess of eight, the four-person income limit should be multiplied by an additional 8 percent.
-(For example, the nine-person income limit equals 140 percent [132 + 8] of the relevant four-person income limit.)
+For each person in excess of eight, the income limit for such households is computed by adding an additional eight percent to the four-person base.
+The nine-person income limit, for example, is set at 140 (132 + 8) percent of the relevant four-person income limit.
 Local agencies may round income limits for nine or more persons to the nearest \$50, or may use the un-rounded numbers.
+Family size-adjusted income limits are not re-tested for compliance with the 5 percent rule.
+Rounding anomalies produce some family size-adjusted income limits whose annual change is slightly larger or smaller than 5 percent.